Last Updated: February 22, 2022

 2. Offer a Variety of Products

 You never want to waste food or drink, so this is a bit of a balancing act.
 But you want to make sure you’re providing enough variety to attract a larger customer base.
 Some people stop by bakeries quickly just for their morning coffee.
-While, others come in for a pastry and the paper.
-Not to mention, some even post-up and study for hours, eating several meals in the meantime.
-Catering to each of these clients will expand your base and improve your business.
+Others come in for a pastry and a paper.
+Not to mention, some even post up and study for hours, eating several meals in the meantime.
+Catering to each client will expand your base and improve your business.

 3. Understand Local Laws and Regulations